 I always make sure I have any prescription medications we need daily or even those that are “as needed” (in the case of a rescue inhaler or Epi-Pen) packed in our carry on luggage.

 I also pack acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) in adult and children doses.
-If you have children that still take liquid acetaminophen or ibuprofen remember to pack it in your checked luggage (in two ziptop bags).
-This is because you can’t bring any liquid over 3 ounces in your carry on luggage.
+If you have children that still take liquid acetaminophen or ibuprofen I recommend that you pack these medications in your checked luggage (in two ziptop bags).
+Although you can bring liquid medications larger than 3.4 ounces in your carry-on they will require extra security screening.
+Find out more specifics about this Transportation Security Administration policy here.

 Mucinex Mini Melt Packets (order on Amazon) are also always in my carry-on luggage.
 This ensures I have a cough and cold medication for anyone in our family 4 years old or older.
 As with all over-the-counter medications make sure you read the instructions carefully before using for yourself or others.
 Always consult with a physician or pharmacist if unsure about any information on the label of the medication.